What Happens At A DMV Hearing

 You see how this is going – if there is anything that a criminal defense attorney can hang their hat on with a DUI, they’re going to do so, and you could be walking away without the charge, or perhaps a much lesser problem than you had before if they can’t make it go away all together.
 None of that is possible, however, if you try to skip getting an attorney and go before the DMV Admin yourself and then end up in court before the judge.

-A trained and skillful Bay Area criminal defense attorney can take you into this suspension hearing and argue on the facts about the arrest, possibly getting the suspension reversed or rescinded, and even setting the stage for its complete dismissal.
+A trained and skillful Bay Area DUI attorney can take you into this suspension hearing and argue on the facts about the arrest, possibly getting the suspension reversed or rescinded, and even setting the stage for its complete dismissal.
 Do yourself the favor of getting an attorney.